This is one of four web pages that contain advice about the evidence gathering and consultation stages of the policy process.

 The besetting sin of civil servants is to mix too much with each other.
 (Sir William Beveridge)

 .And all policy advisers need to be aware of opportunities, trends and ideas outside our immediate experience.
 Without such experience we will never fully understand the arguments, emotions and undercurrents which condition the people and businesses with whom we deal.
 And only with such experience can we avoid the trap of recasting reality in our own image, and believing that our elegant and logical view represents the only possible view of the issue under consideration.

 Gaining experience can also be great fun.
 For a start, it often involves travel.
 And although you might be criticised for traveling to interesting places at the taxpayer’s or the business's expense, you will be criticised even more strongly – and with more reason – if you never get out at all.
 And you do not necessarily need to travel very far.
-As a civil servant, I will certainly never forget my pre-dawn start, sorting and delivering the Royal Mail, or the time when my PA and I worked together on the production line at Longbridge.
-Both experiences taught me great respect for those who do such jobs, day in day out, without letting quality standards slip.
-For instance, it would have been all too easy, with a new car coming along every eighty seconds, to let a mistake go uncorrected in order to be ready for the next vehicle, but no-one did so.
+As a civil servant, I will certainly never forget my pre-dawn start, sorting and delivering the Royal Mail, my day attempting (and failing) to teach history to some very unimpressed teenagers, or the time when my PA and I worked together on the production line at Longbridge.
+All those experiences taught me great respect for those who do such jobs, day in day out, without letting standards slip.
+For instance, it would have been all too easy, with a new car coming along every 80 seconds, to let a mistake go uncorrected in order to be ready for the next vehicle, but no-one did so.
 Such experiences also taught me the difficulty of managing in non-office environments, in out-dated buildings, and at times of day when none of us are at our best.